If a postal operator has treated you unfairly or unreasonably, we can help you find a solution.

 The Office of the Commonwealth Ombudsman can investigate complaints about the postal operators listed below:

 - FedEx Australia (Federal Express Australia)

 - D and D Mailing Services

-Complaints help us identify broader issues in mail and delivery companies’ policies, procedures and systems.
-If we identify systemic issues, we will work with the postal operator and broader industry to fix the problem and improve service or administration.
+Complaints help us to identify potential issues at the systemic level.
+If we identify systemic issues concerning a postal operator’s policies, procedures or systems, we will work with the postal operator involved.
+Where necessary, we may also work with the broader industry to fix the problem and generally improve services or administration.

 How we work:

 First, we’ll decide if we can help you and then the best way to help resolve your complaint.

 We do not normally investigate a complaint if you haven’t raised a formal complaint with the postal operator, or if the postal operator is still working on your complaint.
 If this is the case, and you are unable to approach the postal operator yourself, we may be able to assist by referring your complaint directly to the postal operator and ask them to contact you about your complaint.